Shoulder Dystocia and Medical Malpractice

 Do You Have a Shoulder Dystocia Lawsuit?

 If you had a difficult vaginal delivery and your child was injured, you may have a claim against the obstetrician, the hospital and others.
-Fitzgerald & Fitzgerald has handled hundreds of birth injury lawsuits and obtained numerous multi-million-dollar verdicts and settlements for children.
+The Fitzgerald Law Firm has handled hundreds of birth injury lawsuits and obtained numerous multi-million-dollar verdicts and settlements for children.
 If your child has been diagnosed with Erb’s Palsy or any other birth injury, he or she deserves representation by experienced, successful lawyers.
 For a free consultation, call toll-free at 1-800-323-9900 or submit the firm’s online contact form.